Infilling

 Max gap size

-Use the maximum gap size to prevent over-eager interpolation.
+Use the max_gap_size parameter to prevent over-eager interpolation.
 Only gaps less than this (measured in consecutive missing steps) will be infilled.

 Example: